python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

 ### Setup self-hosted runner

-To run the workflow on our VPS, we will need to register it as *self hosted runner*.
+To run the workflow on our VPS, we will need to register it as *self-hosted runner*.

 1. Head to Settings -> Actions -> Runners
 2. Press `New self-hosted runner`